Home sales fall by more than one-third statewide

 - 0

-Home sales fell 33.8% in April compared to last year as interest rate hikes and limited inventories of homes being listed across Maryland.
+ANNAPOLIS — Home sales fell 33.8% in April compared to last year as interest rate hikes and limited inventories of homes being listed across Maryland impact real estate markets.

 The Maryland Realtors industry group reported statewide home sales declined to 5,435 units in April 2023 from 8,240 a year earlier.

-“The primary reason for the rise in prices, despite the activity slowdown, remains a lack of inventory, which hovering around one month’s supply.
-A market is considered balanced with 6 months of inventory,” the realtors group said in a press release Monday.
+“The primary reason for the rise in prices, despite the activity slowdown, remains a lack of inventory, which is hovering around one month’s supply.
+A market is considered balanced with 6 months of inventory,” the Realtors group said in a news release Monday.

 Yolanda Muckle, president of the Maryland Realtors, said there continues to be shortage of homes for sale — especially for first-time and entry level buyers.
 They are facing higher interest rates and very limited supplies in some submarkets, especially of townhouses.